 Models from the Philips Azur range have had mixed results in our tests.
 Can this iron easily get creases out of your clothes?
 See our Philips GC4526/87 Azur Performer Plus review to find out.

 What are the key steam iron brands?

-Bosch, Morphy Richards, Philips, Rowenta, Russell Hobbs and Tefal are all household names associated with steam irons, but you'll also find own-brand steam iron models available from big supermarkets, such as Adsa, Sainsbury's and Tesco, and stores including Argos and John Lewis.
+You'll also find own-brand steam iron models available from big supermarkets, such as Asda, Sainsbury's and Tesco.
+Plus stores including Argos and John Lewis & Partners.

-You can find out more about the models on offer from these brands by reading our guide to the best iron brands.
+You can find out more about the models on offer from these brands - go to the best iron brands.

 - Limescale filter It's worth checking whether an iron has a scale filter before you buy it.
 The amount of steam your iron produces can be severely hampered by the build up of limescale over time, which is why you need to clean your iron.

 - Self-cleaning system This helps you get rid of any limescale that does form.
 But we've found some systems take lots of time and effort, such as soaking the filter in lemon juice for four hours, so check our reviews.